clipinfit/wearables-demo/README.md

 rg "garminWebhooks|processPushPayload" convex/_generated/api.d.ts
 ```

-If a new component module or function is missing there, the demo app has not picked up the latest local component snapshot yet.
+If a new component module or function is missing there, the demo app has not picked up the installed component version yet.

 An error like `Couldn't resolve wearables.garminWebhooks.processPushPayload` usually means this generated file is still stale.